gagan-daka/guess-image-letter-game/README.md

     <li>Area 2</li>
     <li>Area 3</li>
 </ul>
+<strong>When the user guesses the image in Area 1, they have more points.
+When the images are moved and the area is changed, the points you will get for guessing the letter are altered.
+Depending on the area, the score varies</strong>
-Every area contains breakpoints, this breakpoints they helps for calculate the score of user, when the images is too far of the Area 1 , they indcate us the image is near to the right side and the points that the user gets are few.<br>
+Every area contains breakpoints, this breakpoints they helps for calculate the score of user, when the images is too far of the Area 1 , they indicate us the image is near to the right side and the points that the user gets are few.<br>
 <br>
 ![game](https://user-images.githubusercontent.com/66964536/185252558-5dade8be-3320-42d6-b58b-bb6bbab16464.JPG)
 <br>